Dear Members,

 To review the new risks evolved during the quarter along with mitigation action

-undertaken as well as anticiated risks along with mitigation actions planned in future,
+undertaken as well as anticipated risks along with mitigation actions planned in future,

 the company has a two tier system where quarterly risks report is first reviewed by the